 - Right-click on the Windows start icon and select Device Manager from the list.

 - Now, find your graphic drivers under the Display adapters section, right-click on your drivers, and select Update driver.

 - Restart your system in the end.

-- Access your graphic drivers and right-click on each entry, and this time select Uninstall.
+- Access your graphic drivers, right-click on each entry, and this time select Uninstall.